A stress test in which medicine is given to patients who are unable to exercise.

-- Lexiscan can cause serious or fatal cardiac arrest, abnormal heart rhythms, heart attack or serious allergic reactions.
-Trained staff should be immediately available while you are receiving Lexiscan.
+Lexiscan can cause serious or fatal cardiac arrest, abnormal heart rhythms or heart attack.

-- Avoid consuming any caffeine-containing foods and beverages or medicines containing caffeine or theophylline in the 12 hours before your scheduled heart scan.
+Avoid consuming any caffeine-containing foods and beverages or medicines containing caffeine, aminophylline or theophylline in the 12 hours before your scheduled heart scan.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.